Karabonne/bot.garden/README.md

 ### 🤖 code usage 🌱

+1. create a file in the main project folder titled 'config.py'. this file should contain four things:
-1. add your twitter developer keys to the config.py
+  - your twitter developer `access_token`, `token_secret`, `api_key`, and `api_secret`
+  - a constant named `FLASK_KEY` that contains a string of your choosing (for using flask debug mode)

+2. run `pip3 install -r requirements.txt` to get all the dependencies

+3. create a psql DB, then run